madsportslab/gmeta/README.md

 static is for sites where content is generally unchanged, a blog with commenting and API backend that keeps a lot of state server-side is not a great use case for static.
 However, if you'd like a simple way of creating web content using a templating language, then static is for you.
 You don't need to write any javascript code or learn any heavyweight frameworks.
-All content is compiled ahead of time and can be served with various web servers.
-Content and formatting are key to static sites so keep the focus and let static do the rest for you.
+All content is compiled ahead of time and can be served from various web servers like apache or reverse proxies like nginx.
+Content and formatting are key to static sites so let static do all the meanial tasks while you focus on the content and layout.

 ## Features